SQL and MCP, the local edition

 You can run your MCP service locally by using the DAB toolset.
 You have to create your dab-config file with an environment file that connects to your database.

-The DAB run command will make your service available.
+The DAB start command will make your service available.
 From Visual Studio Code, you can start the MCP service (that will auto-shut down after 2 hours), and you can get to work.
 You do this by pressing Ctrl-Shift-P, finding the MCP List, and clicking the one you created.
 Next, select this MCP, then click Start.
 You’ll see a message that the connection has succeeded, and then you can move on with your quest.

 Error message because of the wrong data type

 When I googled, I found this link where a poster shares that creating a view works.
 So, I removed the table from the definition and replaced it with a view, casting the unsupported data type to a supported one.
 And then, it all magically works.
-The list of unsupported data types isn’t very long, and they are somewhat exotic.
-At least in my line of work, types like hierarchyid aren’t the ones I run into that often.
+Creating a view is a valid workaround for these cases.

 When I start running things in VS Code with GitHub Copilot, and the agent starts executing statements, you have to allow them.
 It does get a bit boring to keep allowing it to do stuff, but it works.
 You can allow the session’s statements, which helps with new requests.